ros2/ros2_documentation/source/Tutorials/Content-Filtering-Subscription.rst

 Temperature filtering demo
 --------------------------

-This demo is designed to show how a content filtering subscription works for emergency temperature.
+This demo shows how a content filtering subscription can be used to only receive temperature values that are out of the acceptable temperature range, detecting emergencies.
-The content filtering subscription filters out the uninteresting temperature data so that the subscription callback is not issued.
+The content filtering subscription filters out the uninteresting temperature data, so that the subscription callback is not issued.

 ContentFilteringPublisher: